Roaming - Using Your Phone Abroad

 - To be able to use your phone abroad, particularly when travelling to a different continent, you must make sure that your mobile can use the frequency of network used in that country.
 If you have a smartphone you should not experience any issues but if your phone is a few years old or is a basic model you may wish to check this beforehand.
 If you travel outside Europe the minimum requirement should be a so-called ‘triband’ phone.

-- When using your phone abroad you must pay for both making and receiving calls.
+- When using your phone abroad you must pay to make and receive calls.

 - When you receive calls abroad, you pay the international part of the conversation, i.e. from Denmark to the country that you are in.
 The person calling you pays normal rate for calling a Danish mobile.

-- It is free of charge to receive SMS but you pay to send.
+- It is free of charge to receive SMS but you must pay to send an SMS.

-- Mobile data is generally expensive to use abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 week, and we will block any further data usage unless you request to have data enabled again.
+- Mobile data is generally expensive to use abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 calendar month when travelling in the EU, and we will block any further data usage unless you request to have data enabled again.

 - You can see the current roaming rates here.